Raheem Mostert: 2023 season

 On March 15, 2023, Mostert signed a two-year, $5.6 million contract extension with the Dolphins.

-During Week 3 against the Denver Broncos, Mostert contributed significantly both on the ground and through the air in the 70–20 victory, rushing 13 times for 82 yards and three touchdowns as well as catching seven passes for 60 yards and a touchdown.
-Three weeks later against the Panthers, he had 17 carries for 115 yards and two touchdowns to go along with three receptions for 17 yards and a touchdown in the 42–21 victory.
+During the narrow season-opening 36–34 road victory over the Los Angeles Chargers, Mostert had 10 carries for 37 yards and a touchdown to go along with two receptions for 13 yards.
+In the next game against the Patriots, he recorded 18 carries for 121 yards and two touchdowns to go along with a six-yard reception during the 24–17 road victory.
+The following week against the Denver Broncos, Mostert contributed significantly both on the ground and through the air in the 70–20 victory, rushing 13 times for 82 yards and three touchdowns as well as catching seven passes for 60 yards and a touchdown.

+During Week 5 against the New York Giants, Mostert recorded 10 carries for 65 yards and a touchdown to go along with two receptions for 13 yards in the 31–16 victory.
+In the next game against the Panthers, he had 17 carries for 115 yards and two touchdowns to go along with three receptions for 17 yards and a touchdown during the 42–21 victory.
 Mostert was named AFC Offensive Player of the Week for his performance against the Panthers.
+Two weeks later against the Patriots, Mostert rushed 13 times for 46 yards and a touchdown in the 31–17 victory.

+During a Week 9 21–14 loss to the Chiefs in Germany, Mostert rushed 12 times for 85 yards and a touchdown.
+Three weeks later against the Jets, he recorded 20 carries for 94 yards and two touchdowns in the 34–13 road victory.
+In the next game against the Washington Commanders, Mostert had 11 carries for 43 yards and a touchdown to go along with an eight-yard reception during the 45–15 road victory.

-During Week 15 against the New York Jets, Mostert scored his 19th and 20th touchdowns of the season, earning him the record for the Dolphins player with the most touchdowns in a single regular season in franchise history.
-Mostert finished the 30–0 shutout victory with 15 carries for 42 yards and two touchdowns.
+During Week 14 against the Tennessee Titans on Monday Night Football, Mostert had 21 carries for 96 yards and two touchdowns to go along with a four-yard reception in the narrow 28–27 loss.
+In the next game against the Jets, he scored his 19th and 20th touchdowns of the season, earning Mostert the record for the Dolphins player with the most touchdowns in a single regular season in franchise history.
+He finished the 30–0 shutout victory with 15 carries for 42 yards and the two aforementioned touchdowns.

 On January 3, 2024, Mostert was selected to his first Pro Bowl after leading the NFL in total (rushing/receiving) touchdowns with 21.
 He finished the 2023 season with 209 carries for 1,012 yards and 18 touchdowns to go with 25 receptions for 175 yards and three touchdowns in 15 games and starts.
 During the Wild Card Round against the Chiefs, Mostert rushed eight times for 33 yards in the 26–7 road loss.